blackbaud/npi-datamart-ux/js/src/datamartapi/docs/datamartapi.md

 <a name="npi-datamart.module_api..BBDataMartAPI"></a>

 ## BBDataMartAPI(options) ⇒ `BBDataMartAPI`
-An object for interacting with the DataMart APIs
+An Angular Factory for generating BBDataMartAPI objects

 **Kind**: inner method of `[api](#npi-datamart.module_api)`
-**Returns**: `BBDataMartAPI` - A class containing methods to handle interactions with the DataMart APIs
+**Returns**: `BBDataMartAPI` - A class containing methods to handle interactions with the Data Mart APIs
 **Params**

 - `options` - Object containing the information for the authentication and datamart
     - `authentication` - A BBDataMartAuthentication object
     - `dataMartId` - _(Optional.)_ String containing the ID of the datamart
-    - `getDataMartId` - _(Optional.)_ A promissory function to return the DataMart ID as a string.
+    - `getDataMartId` - _(Optional.)_ A promissory function to return the Data Mart ID as a string.
 Required if dataMartId not provided.
     - `translateObjectIdentifier` - _(Optional.)_ A funtion returning a promise that returns a data mart identifier based on a provided identifier.
 This is a hook to allow custom identifier translation.
     - `translateFilters` - _(Optional.)_ A funtion returning a promise that returns a filters object based on a provided filters object.
 This is a hook to allow custom filters translation.
     - `translateAttributeName` - _(Optional.)_ A function that returns a translated attribute name based on a provided attribute name.